 We hope that our recipes, explorations in the home made, and occasional rants will entice you to find new ways to incorporate local foods in your meal choices.
 No matter how small your first step, you will be starting to take control of your relationship with food.
+As we record what we learn, we hope that you will too.

 What does it mean to eat locally?